mvidonne/mvidonne/README.md

 - 👋 Hi, I’m @mvidonne
 - 👀 I’m interested in gender biais and surveillance capitalism
-- 🌱 I’m currently reading books and articles about machine learning and AI
+- 🌱 I’m currently reading books and articles about machine learning, AI and ethics
-- 💞️ I’m looking to collaborate on ethical projects in a collaborative way.
 - ✨ ✨✨